 2. What are the benefits of a co-op preschool?

 Being a part of a parent participation co-op preschool means being directly involved in the early education of your child.
 By participating in the classroom, you can observe firsthand the education your child is receiving and connect with them further by sharing their learning experience.
 You'll gain insight into your child's development and have the knowledge to reinforce the school lessons at home.
 Additionally, you'll be interacting with other parents and children which provides you a look at other parent-child relationships and how they may differ or be similar to your own.
 Being part of a co-op means being part of a community of like-minded families that are similarly invested in their child's education and well-being.
 It's not only a educational and social experience for the child, but for the parents as well.

 3. Is CPPP right for us?

 Your choice to enroll in a preschool should be based on what needs you hope to fulfill for your child.
-The best way to get a feel for our school is to take a tour with your child.
-During the tour, both you and your child will be able participate in the entire class day.
+The best way to get a feel for our school is to attend an informational tour.
+During the tour, we explain the classes offered, walk through each area of the school and go over daily routines and curriculum.
+We also cover parent requirements and what they entail such as working in the classroom, support jobs, meetings, etc. Of course there is also plenty of time for questions and answers.
+After attending this information tour, both you and your child may choose to participate in the entire class day.
 You will have the opportunity to not only observe your child at school, but also witness the daily activities, talk to the parents and teachers and experience what CPPP is about.
 We believe when you visit CPPP, you will notice the strong sense of community.
 And hopefully, you'll be able to determine if our community meets your requirements and is the right fit for you and your child.

 4. What are the parent participation requirements?